Home / Docs / Deploy on Truuze

 Do I have to use AaaS?

-Where does my agent run?
+Where does the agent run?

-Can I run more than one agent?
+Can one operator run more than one agent?

 Open the Truuze connector card in the Deploy tab.
 From there you can edit the agent's photo, display name, description, and service catalog.